 How Much Pickle Juice Should You Drink To Lose Weight?

 None.
 Pickle juice should not be your choice of drink for weight loss.
-It is too high in sodium which causes water retention and bloating.
-If you’d like to use it for its other health benefits, however, you can drink some but only in small quantities – about a shot a day.
+It is too high in sodium which can cause water retention and bloating.
+If you’d like to use it for its other possible but not necessarily proven health benefits, however, you can drink some but only in small quantities – about a 1 ounce shot a day.

 The best drink for weight loss is simply water.
-It keeps you hydrated, will boost your metabolism and promotes satiety which prevents overeating.
+It keeps you hydrated, will support your metabolism and promotes satiety which prevents overeating.

 The Bottom Line

 Despite what people online may say, using pickle juice for weight loss is a terrible idea.
 To lose weight you should always be burning more calories than you are consuming.
 Pickle juice doesn’t burn calories and its high sodium quantities might cause you harm in the long run.
 To lose weight effectively, watch your portions, calories, move more and pick up some weights.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!